-Edgewood psychiatrists are board-certified, licensed physicians providing the following behavioral health services:
+Edgewood psychiatric providers are board-certified, licensed physicians and nurse practitioners providing the following behavioral health services:

-Our psychiatry staff focus on identifying and encouraging positive coping styles and lifestyle choices while at the same time working to change the choices/coping strategies that may get in the way.
+Our psychiatry professionals focus on identifying and encouraging positive coping styles and lifestyle choices while at the same time working to change the choices/coping strategies that may get in the way.
 They also spend time educating patients on the various aspects of their issues and treatment options.
-Initially, you will review your symptoms, personal history, life goals, and treatment goals together.
-From there the psychiatrist or psychiatric nurse will create a plan for returning visits to monitor your progress and responses to any prescribed medications or new treatment modalities.
-The psychiatric professional partners with each patient to optimize wellness with the support of our multi-disciplinary team providing a broad spectrum of therapeutic services promoting physical and emotional health and well-being.
+Initially, patients will review symptoms, personal history, life goals, and treatment goals with their psychiatric provider.
+From there the psychiatric professional will create a plan for returning visits to monitor progress and respond to any prescribed medications or new treatment modalities.
+The psychiatric provider partners with each patient to optimize wellness with the support of our multi-disciplinary team providing a broad spectrum of therapeutic services promoting physical and emotional health and well-being.
 Edgewood psychiatric staff work out of our South Naperville, North Naperville, and Lisle locations.

 Dr. Akshatha Shetty